 Otter and Sun Song are members of The Tribe, and betrothed to be married when they turn eighteen.
 But when they are sent East to school, Otter, renamed Gideon, tries to adapt, while Sun Song does not, resulting in brutal attacks from the school headmaster.
 Gideon, thinking Sun Song has spurned him, turns for comfort to Wendy Thatcher, the daughter of a wealthy school patron, beginning a forbidden affair of the heart.

 But the Spirits have different plans for Gideon and Sun Song.
 “You are both child and mother of The Original People,” Sun Song is told.
 “When it is right, you will be safe once more.”
-What follows is a harrowing journey through time and the Five Worlds of the Desert Southwest tribes.
+Will Gideon become Otter once again and return to Sun Song and his tribal roots, or attempt to remain with Wendy, with whom he can have no future?

 “Smoky Zeidel crafted well-developed characters and an inventive and clever concept about the struggle of two specific individuals striving to maintain their beliefs and endure their current circumstances.
 The ending [had] a twist the reader could never imagine.
 The Storyteller’s Bracelet is, in the end, about changing history and the future through how we treat others. — Manhattan Book Review